 Jones emerged as an activist as part of the unemployed movement of the 1890s, which in style was similar to the Occupy Wall Street movement–occupation and encouragement of militant direct action.
-This movement became connected to the new industrial unions of the era, the American Railway Union organized by Eugene Debs, and the United Mine Workers Union, which launched major strikes in mid-1894.
-While the armies and the strikes were bitterly crushed and ridiculed, they helped to shape Jones and others to create a movement that mobilized communities of struggle.
+This movement became connected to the new industrial unions of the era, the American Railway Union organized by Eugene Debs, and the United Mine Workers of America, which launched major strikes in mid-1894.
+While these movements were crushed and ridiculed, out of these experiences Jones and others sought to create a movement that mobilized communities of struggle.

-Three years later, the United Mine Workers launched a strike for a living wage in the coal fields.
+In 1897, the United Mine Workers launched a strike for a living wage in the coal fields.
 Jones was a strategic part of the union since that time.
-It was more than about union contract for her.
+For her, it was more than about union contract.
 She argued that ordinary miners should direct their economic destiny and that the public should own the coal and natural resources, not corporations.
 She believed in organizing at the community level to demonstrate workers capacity for managing their destiny.
 She believed that the so-called unskilled worker, immigrants and African-Americans should be the base of the new movement.
 She put women and children at the center of struggles in the coal fields, making a family-based movement.